redhat-cop/infra.aap_configuration/playbooks/README.md

     ├── templates.yml
     ├── user_accounts.yml
     ├── workflows.yml
-    └── workfows_launch.yml
+    └── workflows_launch.yml
 ```

-## Configuring Continous Deployment
+## Configuring Continuous Deployment

-This section explains how to setup the Continous Deployment (CD) of the defined configurations on Ansible controller when a event occurs(usally a merge event) in the git reposository where the definitions are kept.
+This section explains how to setup the Continuous Deployment (CD) of the defined configurations on Ansible controller when a event occurs(usually a merge event) in the git repository where the definitions are kept.

 This procedure has been tested with **gitlab** git server